 Ideas for Influencer Content Repurposing

 There are a variety of ways through which you can repurpose content from influencers.
 Let’s explore some of them below:

-An example of brands repurposing social media content is Guess’s strategy of fully relying on influencer content to populate their official Instagram profile.
+An example of a brand repurposing social media content is shown by Guess–the brand fully relies on influencer content to populate their official Instagram profile.

-Agency Tip: To expand your audience reach, you can boost posts so that they turn into paid, sponsored posts that appear higher on your target demographic’s News Feed.
-For instance, you can run the influencer’s videos as an Instagram Story ad or a TikTok sponsored video.
+To expand your audience reach, you can run this content as sponsored posts.
+For instance, you can use influencer videos as an Instagram Story ad or a TikTok ad.

 Company blog posts

 On top of the engaging content your team creates for your company blog, repurposing influencer content in blog posts can boost site traffic.
 Try adding an influencer’s quote to a recent story on your blog.
 Featuring a photo or a video asset created by an influencer will, in its turn, help with your SEO efforts, as pages with various media formats tend to rank higher in search engines.